 Unlike many other brands.
 Owners of Le Creuset love their cookware.
 Some even collect different colours or special releases.
 Many owners choose to display their cookware, leaving on the stove or on a shelve.

 Because consumers say it’s worth it.

-Since customers have always ranted and raved about Le Creuset cast-iron cookware’s superior quality.
-Le Creuset cookware is so versatile only one other company comes close to matching its quality and its another French brand.
+Since customers have always ranted and raved about Le Creuset cast-iron cookware’s superior quality it makes my best iron enameled cookware list.
+Le Creuset cookware is so versatile only one other company comes close to matching its quality and it’s another French brand.
 As such, consumers deem Le Creuset worthy and they treasure precious pieces of kitchenware.
 So in other words, if you are looking for a gift for someone who enjoys cooking, Le Creuset is a great choice.

 Comparison of Le Creuset cast-iron cookware with other alternative brands.

 Built to last.

 In terms of longevity, cast iron cookware from Le Creuset rivals other brands.
 Le Creuset cast iron pots are tough as nails!
 Le Creuset cookware does not need to pre-seasoned, The extra thick enamel glaze protects the cast-iron from rusting and also forms a barrier between metal and food.
 Which means that you can dive straight into using it immediately after purchasing it.